 Apply a half dilution of fertilizer once per month during the growing season and suspend in winter.
 Watch for splashing on the leaves, as fungal diseases can spread in this manner.

 Propagating this plant is easy.
 Just take a 4- to 6-inch cutting and suspend it upside down in water.
 Roots will emerge and you can place the new plant in soil.

-Divide your houseplant every 3 years.
+Divide your houseplant every three years.
 Remove the plant from the pot and cut out the outside growth.
 Save and pot up this newer growth and discard the old central older plant.